dubeyravivinod/ReactCalculator/README.md

 # React calculator Project
 React Calculator,
 use React Features:

-[] Components ->
+### `Components`
 React apps are made out of components.
-						|
-						   ----> Components is a piece of the UI that has its own logic and appearance.
+Components is a piece of the UI that has its own logic and appearance.
 Components can be a small as a button, or as large as entire page.

-[] State ->
+### `State`
 React has the concept of state, which is any data that components want to use to render themselves.
-            |
-               ---->    When the state changes, React rebuilds the UI and DOM without you have to do anything.
+When the state changes, React rebuilds the UI and DOM without you have to do anything.
 After rebuild your UI initially in your render() method all you care about is updating the data.
 You don't need to worry about UI changes at all.
 After all, your render method/function has Already provided the blueprint of what the component should look like.

-[] Demo ->
+### `Demo`
 https://react-calculator-mu-lac.vercel.app/

 # Getting Started with Create React App